lsst/df-ops/docs/usdf-applications/curation/prompt-output-unembargo/index.rst

 - ``$HOME/.lsst/postgres-credentials.txt`` contains the credentials to access viarious Butler Postgres DBs.
 This file should contain credential to read the ``embargo`` bulter DB and read/write to the ``prompt_prep`` butler DB.
 - If you have a ``$HOME/.lsst/db-auth.yaml`` file. rename it to something else.
-- ``$HOME/.mc/config.json`` contains the credentials to access viarious Ceph Object Storage, e.g Rubin embargo s3 (in many case, ca
+- ``$HOME/.mc/config.json`` contains the credentials to access viarious Ceph Object Storage, e.g Rubin embargo s3.
 - You should also have the filesystem write permission to ``/sdf/group/rubin/repo/prompt_prep``.

 Setup environment